 The Hechinger Institute was launched in 1996 and named after Fred M. Hechinger, the late New York Times education editor who also served as a Teachers College trustee.
 It was Fred’s idea to have an institute for professional journalists, spurred by his belief that few education reporters come to the beat with a background in educational issues.

-The founding director was Gene I. Maeroff, who now serves as a senior fellow.
-Maeroff spent 16 years writing about education for the New York Times, before becoming a senior fellow with the Carnegie Foundation for the Advancement of Teaching.
+The founding director was Gene I. Maeroff.
+Maeroff spent 16 years writing about education for the New York Times before becoming a senior fellow with the Carnegie Foundation for the Advancement of Teaching.
 He’s also edited, co-written or written 12 books on education.

 Richard Lee Colvin took over the Institute in 2003 after many years writing about education for newspapers in California, including the Los Angeles Times, where he was the lead education writer.
 Colvin left the Institute in 2011.